Dan-Nassirharand/dan.slidev/toolchains/intro.md

 # Object Files

 - Non-executable files containing relocatable code, sections, debug symbols and symbol table that need to be filled in when linking.
+  - GCC uses ELF formatting (more on this later)
 - `objdump` is used to get information from a object file.
 <!-- I hope this isn't something you need to do on the regular -->
 - `gcc -c main.c` and then `objdump -x main.o` shows many things the linker will need to take this relocatable code and complete the binary.